mlynch1985/terraform/modules/nlb/readme.md

 - `namespace` - Define a value in all lowercase number and letters only (ex. useast1d).
 - `component` - Specify the application role for this NLB.
 - `subnets` - Provide a list(string) of subnet IDs to deploy the NLB into.
-- `vpc_id` - The vpc ID where this NLB instance should be deployed.

 Optional Input Variables
 ----------------------